-- As of February 28: A rapid antigen test taken 24 hours prior to a scheduled flight or a molecular test taken 72 hours prior to a scheduled flight or planned entry (via land or sea) is required for all travellers entering Canada, regardless of the length of trip.
-Fully vaccinated travellers may be randomly selected for testing upon arrival, but will no longer be required to quarantine while awaiting their test result. - As of February 28: The Public Health Agency of Canada is lifting its advisory to avoid non-essential travel internationally. - Travellers aged 12 years and older, with very limited exceptions, are required to show their Canadian COVID-19 proof of vaccination to depart from Canadian airports, on VIA Rail and Rocky Mountaineer trains, and on nonessential passenger vessels (e.g. cruise ships) on voyages of 24 hours or more departing from ports in Canada.
+- As of April 1: Pre-entry tests will no longer be required for fully vaccinated travellers entering Canada. - Until April 1: A rapid antigen test taken 24 hours prior to a scheduled flight or a molecular test taken 72 hours prior to a scheduled flight or planned entry (via land or sea) is required for all travellers entering Canada, regardless of the length of trip.
+Fully vaccinated travellers may be randomly selected for testing upon arrival, but will no longer be required to quarantine while awaiting their test result. - As of February 28: The Public Health Agency of Canada lifted its advisory to avoid non-essential travel internationally. - Travellers aged 12 years and older, with very limited exceptions, are required to show their Canadian COVID-19 proof of vaccination to depart from Canadian airports, on VIA Rail and Rocky Mountaineer trains, and on nonessential passenger vessels (e.g. cruise ships) on voyages of 24 hours or more departing from ports in Canada.
 To qualify as fully vaccinated, travellers must have received the full series of an accepted COVID-19 vaccine (or a full series of a combination of accepted vaccines), with the last dose at least 14 full days prior to the date of travel.

 In addition to federal government travel requirements, individual provinces and territories have implemented measures on travel between provinces and territories.
 The table below outlines self-isolation requirements for domestic and foreign travellers entering into each province or territory, as well as restrictions on travel across provincial and territorial borders.
 Tracking these measures is challenging given the fluid nature of COVID-19.
-This information, collected by provincial and territorial tourism marketing authorities and relevant tourism departments, is current as of March 10, 2022.
+This information, collected by provincial and territorial tourism marketing authorities and relevant tourism departments, is current as of March 17, 2022.